MdMassum/cloudsek_assignment/README.md

 ## Project Overview

-This project is a robust backend API designed to manage posts, comments, and user authentication, along with efficient caching and a highly resilient architecture.
+This project is a robust backend API designed to manage posts, comments, and user authentication, along with efficient caching and a highly resilient architecture.I have also implemented realtime Notification system using **Socket.io** and **Kafka** for new, update or delete post and new comment.
 Below is an outline of the key technologies and features implemented in this project:

 ## Key Technologies Used